Eleanor Bron

 Eleanor Bron (born 14 March 1938) is an English stage, film and television actress, and an author.
 Her film roles include Ahme in the Beatles musical Help!
-(1965), the Doctor in Alfie (1966), Margaret Spencer in Bedazzled (1967), and Hermione Roddice in Women in Love (1969).
-She has appeared in television series such as Yes Minister, Doctor Who, and Absolutely Fabulous.
+(1965), the Doctor in Alfie (1966), Margaret Spencer in Bedazzled (1967) and Hermione Roddice in Women in Love (1969).
+She has appeared in television series such as Yes Minister, Doctor Who and Absolutely Fabulous.

-Early life and family
+Early life

 Bron was born on 14 March 1938 in Stanmore, Middlesex, into a Jewish family.
 Before her birth, her father Sydney had legally changed his name from Bronstein to Bron, in an effort to enhance his newly founded commercial enterprise, Bron's Orchestral Service.
 Her elder brother was the record producer Gerry Bron.

 She attended the North London Collegiate School and then Newnham College, Cambridge, where she read Modern Languages.
 She later characterised her time at Newnham as "three years of unparalleled pampering and privilege".

 Career

 Early work

 Bron began her career in the Cambridge Footlights revue of 1959, titled The Last Laugh, in which Peter Cook also appeared.
 The addition of a female performer to the Footlights was a departure; until that time it had been all-male, with female characters portrayed in drag.